asciinema/asciinema-player/CONTRIBUTING.md

 ## Proposing features/changes (pull requests)

 If you want to propose code change, either introducing a new feature or improving an existing one, please first discuss this with asciinema team.
-You can simply open a separate issue for a discussion or join #asciinema IRC channel on freenode.
+You can simply open a separate issue for a discussion or join #asciinema IRC channel on Libera.Chat.

 ## Asking for help

 Github issue tracker is not a support forum.
 If you need help then either [join
-#asciinema IRC channel on freenode](https://kiwiirc.com/nextclient/irc.freenode.net/#asciinema) or
+#asciinema IRC channel on Libera.Chat](https://web.libera.chat/gamja/#asciinema) or
 ask a question on [asciinema community forum](https://discourse.asciinema.org/).